aurimasmb/worldclimatebath/meeting2.md

 Trial game - **Sunday Feb 25 4-6 PM** at Steve's flat (right above the Nest)

+Could people please confirm attendance for this?

+Auri should print out materials for the trial game.

 ### Next Meeting

 Feb 28 6-7 PM 8W 2.21

+Agenda:
+ * review what we've learned from the trial game
+ * finalise / clarify funding sources?
+ * finalise / clarify food-related stuff
+ *